xrdocs-staging/8000/_blogs/2025-03-23-cisco-8000-line-cards-88-lc1-12th24fh-e-and-88-lc1-52y8h-em-architecture-white-paper.md

 ### System Block Diagram

 The Cisco 88-LC1-12TH24FH-E line card is built based on four P100 NPU processors with aggregated bandwidth of 12 Tbps.
 The line card has two types of faceplate ports on the network side – QSFP56-DD 400G (native) or QSFP28-DD 200G (2x100G breakout) ports.
-Other breakout interface options supported are – 4x10G, 4x25G.
+Other supported interface options are – 100G (native), 40G (native), 4x10G (breakout), 4x25G (breakout).
 Fabric interfaces connect the line card with the fabric cards of the chassis.
 The block diagram of Cisco 88-LC1-12TH24FH-E is presented in Figure 10.

 ![Figure10.png]({{site.baseurl}}/images/Figure10.png)
 Figure 10.
 Cisco 88-LC1-12TH24FH-E Block Diagram
 {: .text-center}

 The Cisco 88-LC1-52Y8H-EM line card shares a similar design approach with the Cisco 88-LC1-12TH24FH-E, both utilizing P100 NPU processors.
 However, the 88-LC1-52Y8H-EM features two NPUs, providing an aggregated bandwidth of 3.7 Tbps.
 This line card supports a variety of native interface speeds, including 400G, 100G, 40G, 25G, and 10G.
-A key feature of the Cisco 88-LC1-52Y8H-EM line card is its MACsec capability, enabled by the use of an additional PHY ASIC.
+Breakout options (4x10G, 4x25G) are also supported.
+A key feature of the Cisco 88-LC1-52Y8H-EM line card is its MACsec capability.

 The block diagram of Cisco 88-LC1-52Y8H-EM is presented in Figure 11.